 In a modern world where everyone is competing for attention online, it can be hard to launch a new business or side hustle and actually find clients.

 Tommy Griffith has been doing search engine optimization for more than 10 years, so he knows how to cut through the noise.
-He previously managed SEO at PayPal and Airbnb, and now runs ClickMinded, a digital marketing training platform with courses for entrepreneurs.
+He previously managed SEO at PayPal and Airbnb, and now runs ClickMinded, a new business training platform with courses for entrepreneurs.

 Just like you might be starting from scratch, Tommy did too—and had a little failure under his belt before he found success.
 He originally taught himself SEO in college, while trying to market an ebook he’d written.
 After graduation, he tried to start a business, but all he ended up with was debt.